Ascent of Mount Hood on 2012-07-07

 | Elevation:||11239 ft / 3425 m|

 Ascent Trip ReportThe ascent began early Saturday AM at the Timberline Lodge parking lot.
 After filling out the paperwork, Jason C and I began preparations for the ascent.
-Jason's back went out again putting on his plastic boots, and try as he might to get it ready he was out.
+Jason's back went out again putting on his plastic boots, and try as he might to get it ready he was out, and I was on my own.
 So a little after 12:30AM the journey began where the snow met the asphalt at the edge of the parking lot.

 In the darkness, I could see headlights of other climbers far up the glacier, and eventually overtook a group near some rocks taking a break.
 Their leader had been up the route over a dozen times, and we discussed it.
 The moon was up and the darkness was not complete, and I could follow the path he was describing.
 With the waypoints in my gps as a fall-back and the route in my head, one major concern was addressed.